CAREER ACADEMIES & PATHWAYS

 The Antelope Valley Union High School District hosts the 25th anniversary of "Salute to Youth: the Career Connection," an event designed to introduce local high school ninth-grade and middle school students to a variety of career and education opportunities available after high school graduation.

-The AV Prep Council, along with local business, industry and government leaders bring together exhibitors who provide hands-on demonstrations and engaging displays that excite students about possibilities for futures in entry, technical and professional level jobs.
+The AV Prep Council, along with local business, industry and government leaders bring together exhibitors at the AV Fairgrounds who provide hands-on demonstrations and engaging displays that excite students about possibilities for futures in entry, technical and professional level jobs.

 Industries represented include: